deepakrao92/dishaa/README.md

 # Trial for website with gh-pages

-Using a bootstrap theme to create a business webpage
+Using a bootstrap theme to create a page for a sports club